I’ve bought many books on gardening and even read some of them, but these three books are the ones that I actually use.

 - Van Engelen is where I buy flower bulbs.

-- Victory Seeds is a source of heirloom and other open-pollinated seeds that I first used in 2017 and will probably use again.
+- Victory Seeds is a source of heirloom and other open-pollinated seeds that I first used in 2017 (to buy dwarf tomato seeds) and will probably use again.

 If possible, I buy live plants locally rather than online.